 c) presence of unpaired electrons in s and p-orbitals

-Coloured compounds of transition elements is associated with partially filled (n-1)d orbitals.
-The transition undergoes electronic unpaired d- electrons undergoes electronic transition from one -d- orbital to another.
-During this d-d transition process the electrons absorb certain energy from the radiation and emit the remainder of energy as colored light.
-The colour of ion is complementary to the colour absorbed by it.
-Hence, coloured ion is formed due to d-d transition which falls in the visible region for all transition elements.
+Coloured compounds of transition elements are associated with partially filled (n-1)d orbitals.
+The transition undergoes electronic unpaired d- electrons undergo an electronic transition from one -d- orbital to another.
+During this d-d transition process, the electrons absorb certain energy from the radiation and emit the remainder of energy as coloured light.
+The colour of the ion is complementary to the colour absorbed by it.
+Hence, the coloured ion is formed due to d-d transition which falls in the visible region for all transition elements.

 Hence option d is the answer.

 Question 1.
 Which one of the following statements is not true with regard to transition elements?

 a) They readily form complex compounds

 Question 2.
 The actinides exhibit more number of oxidation states in general than the lanthanides.
 This is because